entomb/dragonchan/README.md

 KNIGHTS avenge fallen soldiers by targeting them and rolling an EVEN number.
 Avenging does more damage for the glory of the fallen mate.
 PALADINS can avenge AND revive!
 WARLOCKS can summon minions by posting an image.
 The last 2 digits of the image filename will be added to his damage. if his roll last digit matches his minion last digit he BURSTS massive damage.
-DEATH KNIGHTS can continue attacking after they die. they will do double  damage when dead but only half damage when alive. you can be avenged/revived 6 times max
+DEATH KNIGHTS can continue attacking after they die. they will do x3 damage when dead but only 2/3 when alive. you can be avenged/revived 6 times max
 If you roll 00 or 69 you REVIVE everyone! their damage will count again!
 The boss will enrage bellow 20% HP, the minimum roll will be 22. however, he will no longer heal himself